Energy-minimizing Mappings of Complex Projective Spaces: Abstract

 \section{Abstract}

-We determine the infimum of the energy in any homotopy class of mappings from complex projective space to a Riemannian manifold, by showing that it is proportional to the infimal area in the homotopy class of mappings of the 2-sphere represented by its action on the second homotopy group.
-We then establish a family of optimal lower bounds, for mappings from real and complex projective spaces to Riemannian manifolds, for a larger class of energy functionals.
-We also give a new proof of a theorem of Ohnita that stable harmonic mappings of complex projective spaces are pluriharmonic and establish several properties of these maps.
+We show that in all homotopy classes of mappings from complex projective space to Riemannian manifolds, the infimum of the energy is proportional to the infimal area in the homotopy class of mappings of the 2-sphere which represents the induced homomorphism on the second homotopy group.
+We then establish a family of optimal lower bounds for a larger class of energy functionals for mappings from real and complex projective space to Riemannian manifolds and characterize the mappings which attain these lower bounds.